 Your wedding vows will be unique.
 They will reflect your voice and your feelings.
 They will flow in a pattern, beginning with the an opening line, containing all the reasons why, and closing with a promise forever and ever more.
 If you find more than three reasons and you feel a little creative, bring the creativity and expand however you see fit.
 This simple model of three is a starting ground and a fail-proof way to express your feelings in your wedding vows on that magical day.

-If you need a little help putting creativity into your special day, the designers at Crystal Ballroom at Sunset Harbor are the finest in the art of designing and creating fairy tale weddings.
-Contact the Crystal Ballroom at Sunset Harbor to make your wedding day magical.
+If you need a little help putting creativity into your special day, contact the designers at Crystal Ballroom at Sunset Harbor.
+This all-inclusive wedding venue brings your vision to life with all of the furnishings, designs and services.
+Bring imagination to the Crystal Ballroom and make your dream wedding come true.